Louisiana has the 14th highest incidence and 8th highest death (mortality) rate of lung cancer in the U.S. (Figure 1 &

 An average of 53.6 Louisiana residents per 100,000 died each year from this disease, while the national average was 43.4 deaths per 100,000.

-The Bayou Parishes, Acadiana, Southwest Louisiana, Central Louisiana, Northeast Louisiana and Florida Parishes have the highest lung cancer death rates in the state (Figure 3 & Figure 4).
+Central and northeast Louisiana, followed by Acadiana, have the highest lung cancer death rates in the state (Figure 3 & Figure 4).

 Lung cancer is an equal-opportunity killer, with Louisiana white men, white women, and black men having significantly higher lung cancer incidence and death rates than the rest of the country (Figure 5 & Figure 6).

 Lung cancer is one of the more expensive cancers to treat.
 That means people pay higher health insurance premiums, as well as taxes.
 It is estimated that in Louisiana, almost $2 billion in public dollars are spent on tobacco-related disease and death.